TIBCOSoftware/snappydata/README.md

 #### Step 3 - Run OLAP and OLTP queries

-AirlineDataJob.scala runs OLAP and OLTP queries on Snappy tables.
-Also, it caches the same airline data in Spark cache and runs the same OLAP query on the Spark cache.
-With airline data set, we have seen both Spark cache and snappy store table to have more and less the same performance.
+AirlineDataJob.scala runs OLAP and OLTP queries on SnappyData tables.
+Also, it caches the same airline data in the Spark cache and runs the same OLAP query on the Spark cache.
+With the airline data set, we have seen both the Spark cache and the SnappyData store to have more and less the same performance.

 ```bash
 # Submit AirlineDataJob to SnappyData